Culcheth: Religion

+Newchurch Parish Church, part of the Church of England, viewed from Church Lane.

 Culcheth has four churches: Newchurch Parish Church, Culcheth Methodist Church, Culcheth Christian Fellowship, Hob Hey Lane and the Grace Fellowship Church which meets at Culcheth High School.
 The nearest Roman Catholic church is St Lewis's, which is in the nearby village of Croft.

 Education

 The village is well provided with schools.
 Culcheth High School opened in 1931, and received a 'good' rating by Ofsted (2014), with 'The Class of 2013' attaining the best results the school has produced so far, with 79% of pupils attaining 5 A*-C GCSEs including English and Maths.
 The school also had a successful sixth form which closed in 2014.
 The school was picked as Warrington's 'Pathfinder' school under the now-defunct 'Building Schools for the Future' scheme, and the brand new school buildings opened in July 2010.
 The old school buildings were demolished to make way for the new school playing fields.

 The village also has three primary schools: Twiss Green Community Primary School (rated "outstanding" by OFSTED), Culcheth Community Primary School and Newchurch Community Primary School.